moryachok/azure-ai-workshops/llm-evaluation-workshop/lab3_automated_evaluations.md

 # Use automated evaluation with model-as-a-judge to find the best performing model for call transcript summarization.

 In this section you will learn how to create and run an automated AI-assisted evaluation.
 You will use `evaluations` datasets we providing as part of this workshop.
+The `evaluations` folder includes several datasets, each containing the same three sample input prompts along with the corresponding LLM responses generated with different models.
 You will use [LLM model as a judge](https://learn.microsoft.com/en-us/azure/databricks/generative-ai/agent-evaluation/llm-judge-metrics) to evaluate the responses of the various models.
 To act as a judge you should pick the most prominent model, gpt-4o is a good candidate.

+You are going to use

 ## 1. Create automated evaluation